[Updated: 21 September 2018]

 Thailand’s capital city attracts hundreds of thousands of people from all over the globe every year.
-It offers tourists a unique set of characteristics – it is the largest and most developed city in Thailand, but manages to maintain its historical architecture and traditions dating back hundreds of years.
-Bangkok, which is for most a jumping off point for Thai holidays, is packed with everything from excitement and chaos, to freedom, beauty, and adventure.
+It offers tourists a unique set of characteristics – it is the largest and most developed city in Thailand but manages to maintain its historical architecture and traditions dating back hundreds of years.
+Bangkok, which is for most a jumping off point for Thailand holidays, is packed with everything from excitement and chaos, to freedom, beauty, and adventure.
 Through the hustle and bustle, gigantic skyscrapers, grand palaces and temples, and a world-renowned floating market, Bangkok continues to attract millions of travellers from around the world.

 Here are 10 reasons why Bangkok is one of the most visited cities in the world today.

 1. Wat Arun – The Temple of Dawn

 Wat Arun is located on the west bank of the Chao Phraya River, opposite the Grand Palace.
 This is a must see sight in Bangkok as the architectural design is completely unique to that of the other temples in Thailand’s capital.
 The spire which sits directly on the river bank is covered from top to bottom with minute pieces of colourful glass and Chinese porcelain.
 And for the brave at heart, one can even climb this steep 70-metre high spire which boasts the best views of Bangkok’s skyline.
 Although named the Temple of Dawn, Wat Arun is best at night when lit up as it gives off a golden beam of light over the Chao Phraya River.